mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/connectingtoa-database-main.md

 ---

-Database access with DCS follows the traditional client/server pattern:
+Database access with DG follows the traditional client/server pattern:

 1. Identify the database you wish to access.
 2. Connect to the database.